Mousumi44/Recommendation-System-Project/README.md

 # Recommendation-System-Project
-Gabrielle Taylor, Mousumi Akter, and Sicheng Li
+by Gabrielle Taylor, Mousumi Akter, and Sicheng Li

-Overview
+This project is part of our COMP6970: Information Retrieval Course Overview
 --------
 We built a transparent and explainable recommendation system framework based on the [paper](https://dl.acm.org/doi/10.1145/3331184.3331211).